jeyoung/linked-list/README.md

-This was tested on Python 3.7.3.
+This was tested with Python 3.7.3.